jlsookiki/Dynamoid/README.markdown

 But if you want a fast, scalable, simple, easy-to-use database (and a Gem that supports it) then look no further!

+## Notes
+This version includes an adapter for AWS SDK 2.
+It is stil a work in progress.

 ## Installation

 Installing Dynamoid is pretty simple.
 First include the Gem in your Gemfile: